Master of Biomedical Sciences (M.B.S.)

 Employment of Microbiologists

-Employment of health educators is expected to grow by 37 percent from 2010 to 2020, much faster than the average for all occupations.
-Growth will be driven by efforts to reduce healthcare costs by teaching people about healthy habits and behaviors.
+Employment of health educators and community health workers is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
+Growth will be driven by efforts to improve health outcomes and to reduce healthcare costs by teaching people about healthy habits and behaviors and utilization of available health care services.

 Employment of Biochemists and Biophysicists

-Employment of biochemists and biophysicists is projected to increase by 31 percent from 2010 to 2020, much faster than the average for all occupations.
+Employment of biochemists and biophysicists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 More biochemists and biophysicists will be needed to use the knowledge they have gained from basic research to develop biological products and processes that improve our lives.

 To be considered for admission to the Master of Biomedical Sciences degree program, applicants must submit the following documented evidence: